Practical Training in Thought

 We then find out what had actually occurred and so discover whether or not our thought was correct.
 If the plausibly true cause has been found, very well.
 But if our conclusion was wrong, then we should try to correct the mistake, find out how our thought process developed, and how it ran its course in reality.
 [Mod]

-Spending time on your own thinking practices is the thing to recall.
+Time for thinking practices is to be recalled.
 Interest helps

 To practice these principles is the important point.
 Time must be taken to observe things as though we were inside the things themselves with our thinking.
 We should submerge ourselves in the things and enter into their inner thought activity.
 If this is done, we gradually become aware of the fact that we are growing together with things.
 We no longer feel that they are outside us and we are here inside our shell thinking about them.
 Instead we come to feel as if our own thinking occurred within the things themselves.
 When a man has succeeded to a high degree in doing this, many things will become clear to him.